feilab-hust/CRITICAL/README.md

 The algorithm is primarily used for the automatic classification of tumors in mouse lung lobes.
 Based on the statistical results from the **TumorSegment.ijm** algorithm, we crop the original lung lobe images to obtain individual tumor images**(crop_tumor_LorR.m)**.
 After expert diagnosis, we obtained labels for nearly 2,000 tumors (AAH, AD, AC).
 Our algorithm is based on a 3D ResNet18 deep learning model, which achieves an accuracy of 93% on the test dataset.

-The experimental results of the test dataset will be updated later.
+### The experimental results of the test dataset will be updated later……